Tazoudasaurus: The Ancient Dragon of Imghrane

 Physical Characteristics

-- Age: 180 million years old (Early Jurassic period, Toarcian stage)
+- Age: ~180 million years old (late Early Jurassic, Toarcian to Early Aalenian)

 - Diet: Herbivore — a plant-eater with specialized teeth